MicrosoftDocs/sdk-api/sdk-api-src/content/strmif/nf-strmif-iddrawexclmodevideocallback-onupdateoverlay.md

 Pointer to the rectangle representing the new source position of the DirectDraw surface.

-#### - prcDestNew [in]
+#### - prcSrcOld [in]

-Pointer to the rectangle representing the new destination position of the rectangle in the overlay surface.
+Pointer to the rectangle representing the old source position of the DirectDraw surface.

 ## -returns